-A Neutral Density Filter, sometimes called an ND filter is "a photographic or optical filter that absorbs light of all wavelengths to the same extent, causing overall dimming but no change in color."
-Which is a complicated way to say its a dark tinted filter you can attach to your lens to allow less light in.
+A Neutral Density Filter, (sometimes called an ND filter,) is "a photographic or optical filter that absorbs light of all wavelengths to the same extent, causing overall dimming but no change in color."
+That's a complicated way to say its a dark tinted filter you can attach to your lens to allow less light in.

 Here’s a studio shot with a similar setup.
 Lots of studio light knocked back with an ND filter.

 Now, look at what we open up when we close our aperture down to f/8, f/11, f/16 and beyond.